jmtes/mybadtweets/README.md

 export MBT_SESSION_SECRET=yourSessionSecret
 ```

-Now you can run the app and open it in your browser!
+Now you can build the app, start it, and open it in your browser!

 ```
-node app.js
+npm run build
+npm run start
 ```

 ## Built With